-- Packaged tags - devices in a plastic or glass case which protect the chip against pollution, moisture, or accidental drops.
+- Packaged tags - devices in a plastic or glass case that protect the chip against pollution, moisture, or accidental drops.

 - Labels, tags – similar to stickers, can be integrated into chipped objects.
-They are often applied on fabric or product itself.
+They are often applied to fabric or the product itself.

 - Inlay – have a polyethylene or plastic base; are used for making bank or club cards, passes.